 On the table before you are symbolic linen napkins with a Scripture enclosed.
 It is the intentional act of a divine exchange as you come to the Communion Table.
 Please bring to the table something to leave such as fear, anger, pride, jealousy, wounded spirit or unbelief in exchange for a promise, a hope, a word from the LORD.

-We would like to offer you the opportunity to experience communion as demonstrated in the Gospel of Matthew at the Last Supper of Jesus Christ, of Nazareth.
+We would like to offer you the opportunity to experience communion as demonstrated in the Gospel of Matthew at the Last Supper of YESHUA.
 HE gave HIS life willingly for each of us that we might have intimacy with HIS Father, that the Holy Spirit would come and dwell within each of us, and that we would have eternal life with Him!
 We come as people of faith as is written in Hebrews 11:6,

 “And without faith it is impossible to please God, for whoever would approach him must believe HE exists and that HE rewards those who seek Him.”

-As we partake of communion, we receive the new wine, the new oil, the new grain, and the new covenant of Jesus Christ!
-We receive forgiveness, reconciliation, restoration, redemption and renewal and we receive the fullness of a loving God’s blessings, favor, mercy, grace and overt love.
-We choose to leave our personal history in the tomb of Jesus Christ for eternity and receive the fullness of HIS resurrection power, atonement and anointing for HIS eternal glory.
+As we partake of communion, we receive the new wine, the new oil, the new grain, and the new covenant of YESHUA, Our Messiah!
+We receive forgiveness, reconciliation, restoration, redemption, renewal and we receive the fullness of a loving God’s blessings, favor, mercy, grace and overt love.
+We choose to leave our personal history in the tomb of YESHUA for eternity and receive the fullness of HIS resurrection power, atonement and anointing for HIS eternal glory.

-The communion table is open for all to come and partake of communion with King Jesus.
-Hebrews 6, 7 and 8 speak of our Jesus Christ our High Priest of the Melchizedek Order…the one who ushered in the new covenant.
-When we come to the table to meet our King, our Savior, our LORD, our High Priest, we pause and take a moment for reflection.
+The communion table is open for all to come and partake of communion with our Savior and Redeemer, YESHUA.
+Hebrews 6, 7 and 8 speak of YESHUA as our Most High Priest of the Melchizedek Order…the one who ushered in the new covenant.
+When we come to the communion table to meet our KING, our LORD, our Most High Priest, we pause and take a moment for reflection.
 We recommend taking at least two pieces of bread, the first is to dip in the olive oil and the second is to dip in the juice.